ahmadfajar/vue-mdbootstrap-docs/src/docs/components/chip-field.md

 :::lead
-**BsChipField** extends the **BsChip** component by providing groupable functionality.
-It is used for creating groups of selections using chips.
+**BsChipField** extends the **BsTextField** functionality by providing the tagging functionality.
+It is used to create a set of keywords using chips.
 :::

 *Available since Vue MDBootstrap `v1.2.0`*